Bills upgrade pass rush by drafting Miami’s Rousseau 30th

 BUFFALO, N.Y.
 (AP) — With Josh Allen having solidified his future at quarterback, the Buffalo Bills turned to upgrading their defense by selecting Miami edge rusher Greg Rousseau with the 30th pick in the NFL draft Thursday night.

 The 21-year-old is listed at 6-foot-6 and 266 pounds, and led the ACC with 15 1/2 sacks to earn conference rookie of the year honors in 2019.
-Rousseau, however, is considered a bit of an unknown after playing only one full season at Miami before opting out last year amid COVID-19 concerns.
+Rousseau, however, is considered a bit of an unknown after playing only one full college season before opting out last year amid COVID-19 concerns.

+Rousseau is also new to the position after playing safety and receiver in high school, before making the switch to defensive end entering Miami.

+General manager Brandon Beane said he is confident Rousseau can make the transition to the NFL because of his size and speed off the line of scrimmage.

 Defense was considered a priority entering the draft after the Bills addressed mostly offensive needs over the past two months.
 Except for re-signing starting linebacker Matt Milano to a four-year contract, Buffalo used its limited salary cap on bringing back starting offensive linemen Jon Feliciano and Daryl Williams, and adding receiver Emmanuel Sanders to offset the loss of John Brown.